-We are continuing to enhance our status in the digital broadcast business and have augmented our NewsCutter product offering with the Avid Unity for News products and other server, newsroom and browser products.
-In this business, in addition to or in lieu of discrete point products, customers often seek complex solutions involving highly integrated components (including the configuration of unique workflows) from a single or multiple vendors.
+We continue to enhance our status in the digital broadcast business.
+In this business, in addition to or in lieu of discrete point products, customers often seek complex solutions involving highly integrated components, including the configuration of unique workflows, from a single or multiple vendors.
 Success in this business will require, among other things, creating and implementing compelling solutions and developing a strong, loyal customer base.

 In addition, large, complex broadcast orders often require us to devote significant sales, engineering, manufacturing, installation and support resources to ensure their successful and timely fulfillment.
 As the broadcast business converts from analog to digital, our strategy has been to build our broadcast solutions team in response to customer demand.
 To the extent that customer demand for our broadcast solutions exceeds our expectations, we may encounter difficulties in the short term meeting our customers' needs.
 Meanwhile, our competitors may devote greater resources to the broadcast business than we do, or may be able to leverage their presence more effectively.
-If we are unsuccessful in expanding within the digital broadcast business or in predicting and satisfying customer demand, our business and revenues could be adversely affected.
+If we are unsuccessful in our continued expansion within the digital broadcast business or in predicting and satisfying customer demand, our business and revenues could be adversely affected.